p-chan5/EasyPulse/README.md

 ### CROSSFEED 🎧

 Centers the signal via `Feed` | `Cutoff` sets the limit of frequencies it affects.

-### LOUDNESS 📢️

-Applies volume corrections giving more prominence to the bass.
-Use it with `Autogain`

 ### 1ST EQUALIZER | MULTIBAND COMPRESSOR 🎲